farhi/matlab-stargo/README.md

 ![StarGo Main GUI](https://github.com/farhi/matlab-stargo/blob/master/@stargo/doc/StarGo_main_interface.png)

-You should then open the settings Dialogue with the main interface 'StarGo/Settings' menu item, or with command: for a USB cable under Linux).
-The window can be rescaled to match your screen resolution.
+You should then open the settings Dialogue with the main interface 'StarGo/Settings' menu item, or with command:
 ```matlab
 settings(sg);
 ```